Cutting a tree with Subgraph Complementation is hard, except for some small trees: Polynomial-time algorithm

 \section{Polynomial-time algorithm}

+The paw is the graph shown in Figure \ref{fig:paw}.
 In this section, we prove that \SCTF{paw} can be solved in polynomial-time.
 We use a result by Olariu~\cite{DBLP:journals/ipl/Olariu88} that every component of a paw-free graph is either triangle-free or complete mutitpartite.

 \begin{proposition}[\cite{DBLP:journals/ipl/Olariu88}] A graph $G$ is a paw-free if and only if each component of $G$ is either triangle-free or complete multipartite. \end{proposition}